Catching Blue Crabs

 With your net at the ready, very sloooooooowly ease your bait - with the crab still hanging on - up toward the surface.
 Slide the net under your bounty and scoop it up!

-- Tip: You can do the chicken-on-a-string thing from stream banks, from fishing piers, from rock jetties, from a canoe or kayak, or by wading into the water.
+• Tip: You can do the chicken-on-a-string thing from stream banks, from fishing piers, from rock jetties, from a canoe or kayak, or by wading into the water.
 It all depends on how wet you want to get!

-Where to Catch Blue Crabs on Cape Cod
+Where to Go Crabbing on Cape Cod

-There are a good number of fairly reliable spots for catching blue crabs in the Upper and Middle Cape regions, from Falmouth to Dennis.
+There's a good number of fairly reliable spots for catching blue crabs in the Upper and Middle Cape regions, from Falmouth to Dennis.

 As you might suspect, my fellow Cape Cod crabbers would not be too happy with me if I gave up all the hot spots we've worked for years to find.